Stiivi/Holon/Sources/Holon/Documentation.docc/Documentation.md

 - A directed labelled multi graph with nodes and edges, where both nodes and edges can have multiple labels associated with them.
-- Simple predicates for nodes and edges (links)
+- Simple predicates for nodes and edges
 - Constraint checker, uncoupled
-- Special node/link structures for representing groups and proxies
+- Special node/edge structures for representing groups and proxies
 - Graph import/export interfaces

 ### When the Library is Suitable and when it is not?